Detect Deprecated Kubernetes APIs Before Upgrading

 Add it to your workflow if:

-- You want to simulate upgrade readiness before touching
+You want to simulate upgrade readiness before touching kubeadm upgrade

 I run it before every major version bump, and now I never go in blind.